Klosmi/WP-dev/WPDevNotes.md

       ]
     }
   ```
-  - disabling gradients completely for the block.
+  - disabeling gradients completely for the block.
   By adding an empty array WP doesn't present the user with a set of gradients to select from.
   ```
       "blocks": {